Griefed/ServerPackCreator/HELP.md

     └── ...
 ```

-Then, find the plugin ID of the installed addon.
-This can be mentioned in the addons repository, but
+Then, find the plugin ID of the installed plugins.
+This can be mentioned in the pluginss repository, but
-can also be found in the addons manifest.
+can also be found in the pluginss manifest.

-Example for my example addon: `ExampleAddon-3.0.5.jar\META-INF\MANIFEST.MF`.
+`SomePlugin-3.0.5.jar\META-INF\MANIFEST.MF`.
-Look for the entry `Plugin-Id:`, in this case: `Plugin-Id: example-plugin`
+Look for the entry `Plugin-Id:`, for example: `Plugin-Id: example-plugin`

 Then, in your `disabled.txt`, add a new line containing `example-plugin`, or rather, whatever ID of
-any addon you want to deactivate:
+any plugins you want to deactivate:

 ```
 ########################################